 Sixteen runs a range of community and supported internship programmes in and around Bristol.
 We work with a range of Partners, practitioners and providers to deliver better job outcomes for people with a learning disability.
 Our current programmes are shown below

-We continue to support the development of more and better employment opportunities for people with a Learning Disability in Bristol
+We continue to support the development of more and better employment opportunities for people with a Learning Disability in and around Bristol

-Working with partners from Learning City and other providers, Sixteen offers a key evidenced based supported employment service aimed at people in the community or completing one of the internship programmes.
+Working with partners from Employment Skills and Learning and other providers, Sixteen offers a key evidenced based supported employment service aimed at people in the community or completing one of the internship programmes.

 In addition, we continue to work with people with a learning disability who have already been supported into work